 The application should consist of one document, no more than three pages in length.
 The first two pages of the application should detail the candidate’s CV and the third page must contain a personal statement about why the candidate wants to do the PhD (for eg. how previous research experience is relevant and applicable to the advertised studentship and how the candidate will develop ideas outlined in the advert).
 Short-listed candidates will also be required to provide two academic references.

-Funding will be provided by a Research Project Grant from the Leverhulme Trust.
+The studentship is funded as part of a Research Project Grant by the Leverhulme Trust.
 The successful candidate will be supervised by a team consisting of Dr. Sobana Wijeakumar (School of Psychology, University of Nottingham), Dr. Line Caes (School of Psychology, University of Stirling) and colleagues at the University of Nottingham and University of East Anglia.
-The studentship will be based in the School of Psychology at the University of Nottingham.
-They will provide a stipend to cover living costs and will cover Home/EU University fees (Stipend £15,285, Home/EU fee £4,407).
-It is important that the successful candidate must be in a position to commence their doctoral study in December 2020.
-Candidates with experience collecting data using fNIRS on infants (preferably) and/or young children are encouraged to apply.
-In particular, candidates with experience running hyperscanning studies in children and parents are welcomed.
-In addition, expertise in Matlab and software packages such as PsychoPy is desirable.
+The successful candidate will join two other graduate students who will also work on the same project.
+The positions will be based in the School of Psychology at the University of Nottingham.
+They will provide a stipend to cover living costs and will cover Home University fees (Stipend £15,285, Home fee £4,407).

 The successful candidate should be able to commence their doctoral study in April 2021.
 Note that the project might need to be delayed in line with circumstances surrounding COVID-19.
 Candidates with experience collecting data using fNIRS/EEG on infants or young children are encouraged to apply.
 Significant experience with programming experimental tasks using PsychoPy is preferred.